2025 Fall and 2026 Winter start program maps

 The courses listed below are required for your first year of study in the Communication and Digital Media Studies – General Arts and Science Transfer program:

-Semester 1 - 15 credit hours Course Course Title Fall 2023 COMM 2110U Communication and Digital Media Theory: Keyworks Fall 2023 COMM 2210U Researching Communication and Digital Culture Fall 2023 COMM 2530U Advertising as Social Communication Fall 2023 COMM 2620U Professional Communication Fall 2023 Year 2 COMM Elective Winter 2024
+Semester 1 - 15 credit hours Course Course Title Fall COMM 2110U Communication and Digital Media Theory: Keyworks Fall COMM 2210U Researching Communication and Digital Culture Fall COMM 2620U Professional Communication and AI Fall FSSH Elective* Any year level, not COMM Fall COMM Elective Winter 2026

 - COMM 2240U – Television (winter)